 But trendy clothes have become disposable commodities.
 Fast fashion is the manifestation of the throwaway culture.
 The overproduction and overconsumption of cheaply made clothing has an enormous cost.

-The textile and apparel industry is the second-largest polluter globally.
+The textile and apparel industry is one of the largest polluters globally.
 It's responsible for huge textile waste, greenhouse gas emissions, pollution of air, land, and water.

 To understand the negative impact of fast fashion on the environment, check out my article on the fashion industry's catastrophic contribution to climate change.